sheldonh/node-project-boilerplate/README.md

 grunt
 ```

-That should produce output like that ends with something like this:
+That should produce output that ends with something like this:

 ```
 Running "mochaTest:test" (mochaTest) task